Gaddang people: What is a people?

+The sources

+In 1758, Dominicans in the Philippines were instructed by Royal Order to proselytize peacefully peacefully, rather than with the military-aided conquest of the first one hundred fifty years of the mission.
+In 1776, the order returned Fr.
+Francisco Antolin, O.P.
+(1745–96) to their Ituy mission in the valley where the Santa Fe and Marang rivers join to become the Magat.
+Antolin had spent his first two years in the Philippines at Ituy, then was called to the theology faculty at Manila's University of Santo Tomas.
+There, he pursued everything written about the Cordillerans and people of the Cagayan watershed from the university's collections of over a century and a half (and government reports), but also those of the recently-closed Jesuit Universidad de San Ignacio;.
+After returning to the north with extensive notes, he began his own observations and, in 1789 published Noticias de los infieles igorrotes en lo interior de la Isla de Manila.
+This was translated into English by historian William Henry Scott in 1970, and provides information about Cordilleran Igorot peoples and their neighbors in present day Isabela and Nueva Vizcaya.

 At the end of the Spanish period, Fr.
-Julian Malumbres was writing his Historia de Nueva-Vizcaya y Provincia Montanõsa (published after the American takeover), which carefully details the doings of the individual priests, administrators, and military persons throughout the several hundred years of the occupation.
+Julian Malumbres was writing his Historia de Nueva-Vizcaya y Provincia Montanõsa (published after the American takeover), carefully detailing the doings of the individual priests, administrators, and military persons throughout the several hundred years of the Spanish occupation.
 He is fairly vague about actions and customs of the native population.

 American businessman Frederic H. Sawyer lived in Central Luzon beginning in 1886.
-He compiled The Inhabitants of the Philippines from official, religious, and mercantile sources during the last years of the Spanish administration.
-Published in 1900, it was intended to be a resource for incoming Americans.
-His descriptions are meager and at best secondhand.
+He compiled The Inhabitants of the Philippines from his official, religious, and mercantile contacts during the final years of the Spanish administration.
+Published in 1900, The Inhabitants of the Philippines was intended to be a resource for incoming Americans.
+His descriptions, however, are secondhand, and meager (at best).
 In his section titled Gaddanes we recognize the pagan residents of the highlands.
 The residents of Bayombong, Bambang, Dupax, and Aritao, however, are called Italones, while their like in Isabela are the Irayas and the Catalanganes.
-These very terms are shown on military maps used by General Otis and his staff during the Philippine–American War.
+These terms appear on the military maps used by General Otis and his staff during the Philippine–American War.

 In 1917, respected University of the Philippines ethnologist/anthropologist H. Otley Beyer reported 21,240 Christian Gaddang ("civilized and enjoying complete self-government") and 12,480 Pagan Gaddang ("semi-sedentary agricultural groups enjoying partial self-government).
-In this text, Beyer specifically notes that the Gaddang language "is divided into many dialects", and also that all groups have a "marked intonation while speaking".
-He broke the Christian group into 16,240 Gaddang-speakers and 5,000 Yogad-speakers.
-Some Pagan Gaddang spoke Maddukayang/Majukayang (or Kalibungan) - a group totalling 8,480 souls.
-There were also 2,000 whose language was Katalangan (an Austronesian and Aeta group farming the foothills of the Sierra Madre in San Mariano, initially described in 1860 by naturalist Carl Semper), and another 2,000 speaking "Iraya" (not to be confused with the language of the Mangyans of Mindoro, but probably intended to refer to the Cordilleran Irray.).
+In this text, Beyer specifically notes that the Gaddang language "is divided into many dialects", and that all groups have a "marked intonation while speaking".
+He enumerated the Christian group as 16,240 Gaddang-speakers and 5,000 Yogad-speakers.
+Some Pagan Gaddang spoke Maddukayang/Majukayang (or Kalibungan) – a group totalling 8,480 souls.
+There were also 2,000 whose language was Katalangan (an Aeta group farming the foothills of the Sierra Madre in San Mariano, described in 1860 by naturalist Carl Semper), and another 2,000 speaking "Iraya.").

-A 1959 article by Fr.
-Godfrey Lambrecht, CICM is prefaced: